Russell Martin leaves Norwich City

 “I’ve been honoured and privileged to play for this football club.
 I’ve loved it.
 The last year hasn’t been ideal and it hasn’t ended as how I would have wanted it to.
 But I’ll always care for this football club and the people involved with it.
 For me and my family, it’s been a huge part of my life.
 It will always be my football club now.”

+The club plan to invite Martin back for a future league game to make a presentation and give fans the chance to say goodbye.

-Martin was signed by former City boss Paul Lambert, initially on loan, from Peterborough United in November 2009, the deal being made permanent two months later.
+Martin was signed by former City boss Paul Lambert, initially on loan, from Peterborough United in November 2009 before the deal being made permanent two months later.

 MORE: Have your say on our Pinkun forum